Jigar-23/jigar-lib/README.md

     mavenCentral()
     maven("https://jitpack.io")

-in the repositories which has the structure of the kind in the build.gradle
+in the repositories which has the structure of the following kind in the build.gradle

     repositories {
     ...